Dries Riphagen: Second World War

-During the war, Riphagen continued his criminal activities and expanded into profitable co-operation with the German occupiers as a trustworthy ally of the German security service, the SD, and later as a member of the Central Office for Jewish Emigration in Amsterdam.
+During the war, Riphagen continued his criminal activities and expanded into profitable co-operation with the German occupiers as a trustworthy ally of the German security service, the SD, and later as a member of the Central Office for Jewish immigration in Amsterdam.
 It was his task, together with his "colleagues" from the Amsterdam underworld, to uncover the black market as well as to track down Jewish property, which was being sold outside the German foreign exchange regulations.
 As a bonus, the men received five to ten per cent of the confiscated goods and they slipped many valuables into their own pockets.

 Dries Riphagen soon took part in the hunt for Jews (Judenjagd) together with members of the Olij family, who were feared Jodenkloppers (Jew beaters).
 From 1943 he was part of the Henneicke Column, a group of investigators who searched out Jews who had gone underground.
 This approximately fifty-strong group was founded in 1942 by Wim Henneicke, the stateless son of a German immigrant.
 From 4 to 31 March 1943 the Column, which consisted mainly of professional criminals, handed over 3,190 Jews to the German authorities, who deported them to concentration camps in Eastern Europe.
 A reward of between 7.50 and 40 guilders per person was paid.
 The Column also coerced Jewish people with the threat of deportation to betray other Jews who had gone into hiding.
 By the end of 1943, Riphagen had collected a small fortune, which he deposited in various accounts in Belgium and Switzerland.
 Finally the Henneicke Column was dissolved on the grounds of corruption.
 Riphagen was employed in the last year of the war by the Hoffmann Group of the SD in Assen, which specialized in the detection of shot-down Allied airmen and weapons that had been dropped to the resistance.
-Riphagen played an important role in 1944 in partially rolling-up the underground resistance organisation Identity Cards Centre (Persoonbewijzencentrale), in the course of which the Jewish-German resistance fighter Gerhard Badrian was shot.
+Riphagen played an important role in 1944 in partially rolling up the underground resistance organisation Identity Cards Centre (Persoonbewijzencentrale), in the course of which the Jewish-German resistance fighter Gerhard Badrian was shot.